harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-azure-autoproxy-lb.md

 17. **Machine type**: Select the type of VM that you want to set the AutoStopping rule for.
 18. **Key Pair**: Enter the SSH key pair.
 19. **API Key**: Enter the NG API key.
 Choose **No Expiration** in the Expiration dropdown list while creating this API key.
 Go to [Create an API Key](/docs/platform/16_APIs/api-quickstart.md) for more information.
 20. Enable **Allocate Static IP** if you need to access the VM outside the VPC.
-Ensure that the DNS resolves.
+Update the DNS route to point to the public IP.
+You don't need to enable this field it is pointing to a private IP provided the DNS resolves.
+For example, when the DNS resolution is done within the VPC.
 21. Click **Save**.